flojoy-ai/docs/docs/tutorial/LabJackU3.md

 After connecting,  place your sensor where you want to measure temperature and then start Flojoy.

-##Node Management
+## Node Management

 The LabJack Node doesn't need any data input, it can be the first node of the app :

 ![Labjack nodes](https://res.cloudinary.com/dhopxs1y3/image/upload/v1681998837/flojoy-docs/Labjacku3/LABJACKU3_nodes_nenhsn.png)
-*Classical node placement for temperature measurements*
+*Flojoy app example for temperature measurements*

 - Set the parameter "sensor_numbers" for the LabJACKU3 node with the number of temperature sensors connected to your LabJackU3 device.

-- Choose your Visualisation node that fits your project to display the temperature measurements.
+- Choose your Visualisation node that fits your project to display the temperature measurements (Histogram, Bar, Line, etc).

 - Use the loop node (See documentation) in order to update the temperature measurements, you can set the parameters you want for the loops (Delay, number of loops, etc..)